 This is your dedicated tool for this preparation.

 Now, how do you brew coffee using this particular drip technique?
-Considering you already have the ingredients and the tools in their ‘right setting,’ here are the steps in making your pour-over coffee:
+Considering you already have the ingredients and the tools in their ‘right setting,’ here are the next steps:

 Step 1: Place the freshly ground beans in the rinsed paper filter, which by now has its sides stuck onto the inner walls of the dripper.
 Station the dripper on top of your cup or carafe.
 Start with a 1:16 water to coffee ratio and tweak it to your liking after a few trial-and-errors.